 Forex Trading Terms: Pips, Lots, Spreads and Leverage

-If you are new to forex trading and feeling a little overwhelmed by all that trading terminology, you’re not alone!
-You may have been looking into how forex leverage works or the meaning of a 'pip' and a 'lot'.
-If so, this article is for you.
+New to forex trading and feeling a little overwhelmed by all that trading terminology?
+That's completely normal!
+Many traders start by looking into how forex leverage works or the meaning of a 'pip' and a 'lot'.
+If so, this article covers exactly that.
 We are going to break down the most essential forex trading terms that every beginner trader must know.
 We'll answer the most common questions that everyone has at the beginning of their trading journey, such as 'what is a pip?' and 'what is spread in trading forex?'
 We'll also answer 'what is a lot in forex?' and the importance of forex trading lot size.
 Getting comfortable with basic trading terminology is one of the fastest ways to build confidence as a new forex trader.
 Let's get started!

 Understanding Forex Trading Terms

 What is the point of learning all of these forex trading terms?
-Understanding forex trading terminology is the first step to laying the foundation of your trading knowledge.
-The trading terms explored in this article will form the basic language of the forex market and having a grasp on them is crucial because it will have a direct impact on your risk management, strategy development and therefore, your potential profit or loss.
-For example, knowing what is spread in trading helps you estimate transaction costs, while forex trading lot size determines how much each pip movement actually matters in dollars.
-Let's start with the 'pip'.
+Understanding forex trading terminology is the first step to laying the foundation of trading knowledge.
+Understanding trading terms is crucial because it has a direct impact on risk management and strategy development, thereby affecting trading performance.
+For example, knowing how to answer 'what is spread in trading?' helps estimate transaction costs, while forex trading lot size determines how much each pip movement actually matters in dollars.

 What is a Pip in Forex?

-A 'Pip' stands for 'Percentage in Point', also known as 'Price Interest Point'.
+A 'pip' is short for 'percentage in point', also known as 'price interest point'.
 It represents the smallest price movement of a currency pair in the forex market.
 Major currency pairs are generally priced to four decimal places, so one pip is typically equal to 0.0001.
-However, JPY pairs are an exception and are quoted in the 2nd decimal point, so one pip is typically 0.01.
+However, JPY pairs are an exception and are quoted in the second decimal place, so one pip is typically 0.01.

 For example, if the EUR/USD moves from 1.1050 to 1.1051, the price has increased by one pip.
-The pip is an important piece of forex trading terminology because knowing what it means will enable you to measure how much a currency pair's price has risen or fallen during a specific period.
-This becomes even more meaningful once you pair pips with forex trading lot size to calculate 'Pip Value' (i.e. the amount of USD each pip is worth), because by doing so, you can translate a price move into money gained or lost.
+The pip is an important piece of forex trading terminology because knowing what it means will enable traders to measure how much a currency pair's price has risen or fallen during a specific period.
+This becomes even more meaningful once pips are paired with forex trading lot size to calculate 'Pip Value' (i.e. the amount of USD each pip is worth), because by doing so, a price move can be translated into money gained or lost.
 This is important to understand before we dive into how to calculate pip value and profit or loss.

 What is a Lot in Forex?

-Now that we know what a pip is, let’s answer another common question: 'what is a lot in forex?'
+Now that we know what a pip is, let's answer another common question: 'what is a lot in forex?'
 Put simply, the term 'Lot' refers to the volume or quantity of a trade.
-When beginner traders ask what is a lot in forex, they’re really asking how big their position is in the market.
-To give you a better idea, here are four typical types of forex trading lot sizes:
+To give a better idea, here are four typical types of forex trading lot sizes:

-- Nano lot = 100 units of currencies
+- Nano lot = 100 units of currency

 The size of the lot will have a direct impact on how much each pip is worth.
-This is what we call 'Pip Value'.
-The larger the pip value, the higher the potential profit or loss will be.
-Beginners who can answer 'what is a lot in forex' usually grasp position sizing much faster.
+This is what we call 'Pip Value' and the larger the pip value, the higher the potential profit or loss will be.
+Knowing how to answer 'what is a lot in forex' is important to understanding how many units are bought or sold in an order because it affects how big or small gains or losses can be per trade.

-To show how lot size affects a trade’s profit (or loss), let’s examine a trader's position size in two scenarios.
+Let’s now examine the effect of lot size in two separate scenarios to further answer 'what is a lot in forex and how does it affect profitability?'
 Each scenario will use a different forex trading lot size under the same exchange rate movement.

-Let’s say you've opened a long position of EUR/USD at 1.2000 and close it at 1.2050.
-In this trade, you have gained 50 pips.
-Your position size (which is determined by your lot size and number of lots traded) will affect the amount of profit made from this trade.
+Consider a long position of EUR/USD opened at 1.2000 and closed at 1.2050.
+This trade yields a gain of 50 pips.
+The trade size (which is determined by the lot size and number of lots traded) will affect the amount of profit made from this trade.

-IMPORTANT: Profit and loss is always denominated in the quote currency (2nd currency in the forex pair).
-So in this EUR/USD example, the value would be in USD.
+(Remember, profit and loss is always denominated in the quote currency i.e. the second currency in the forex pair.
+So in this EUR/USD example, the value of the trade is to be expressed in USD.)

 Scenario 1